History of the Faculty of Communication, Culture and Society

 The Faculty’s educational and scientific project took shape back when the World Wide Web was taking its first steps, though it was already clear that it would have radically changed the media landscape, and the way people interact in the public sphere, at work and in private.

 From that point on, communication needed to be approached with specific dynamics in different contests of interaction: from the media, to public institutions and companies, all the way to specific sectors such as health, fashion, tourism or finance.
-The Faculty of Communication Sciences was, in a sense, established to take up the challenge.
+The Faculty was, in a sense, established to take up the challenge.

 From the very beginning, the Faculty aimed, in both education and research, at an interdisciplinary understanding of human communication addressed in all its breadth, drawing simultaneously on the humanities, social sciences, and technologies.